ovelasquez/docker-lemp/README.md

 $ docker-compose up -d --build --no-deps php
 ```
 ## Uninstall
-To stop all "LEMP for docker" containers and delete them you can run:
+To stop all "LEMP for docker" containers and delete them run:
 ```
 $ docker-compose down
 ```